 Energy policy sits at the crossroads of science and policy.
 And now, energy and climate policy are inextricably linked; the policies we choose have very real consequences for our climate.
 This intersection of science and policy is chaotic and bustles with activity motivated by various competing (and conflicting) interests and factors.
 We must understand the motivations driving them and bridge the divides between our reliance on fossil fuels and our need to transition to less carbon-intensive and renewable alternatives.
 While the science and math behind these problems is often fairly straightforward, the politics and behavioral changes are not.
 Come stand at this busy intersection with us as we navigate toward progressive climate policy alternatives at all scales of governance!

-This course is part of the following programs: Bachelor of Arts in Energy and Sustainability Policy and Energy, Business, and Finance Minor.
+This course is part of the following programs: Bachelor of Arts in Energy and Sustainability Policy, Bachelor of Science in Energy and Sustainability Policy, and Energy, Business, and Finance Minor.